[ courses ]

 To achieve these ends, the courses focus on principles of analysis and reasoned argumentation.
 Students will learn to identify underlying assumptions and values in arguments from such fields as the sciences, social and behavioral sciences, and the humanities.
 They will then write reasoned arguments of their own.
 In MCWP 50 and 125, students will also write annotated bibliographies, paper proposals, and research papers as appropriate.
 In addition, students learn to monitor and adapt their own writing processes.
 Since the ability to evaluate one’s own writing and carry out appropriate revision strategies is crucial to effective writing and argument, all students are required to revise their papers several times.
 Attention is devoted to developing skill in evaluation and revision in classes and in individual conferences with instructors.
 Sections of MCWP 50 vary in theme and content, giving students the opportunity to write in areas that interest them or that may be relevant to their major fields.
 (Descriptions of the MCWP 50 sections are available each quarter in the Muir Writing Program office during pre-enrollment.)

-Students are required to take both MCWP 40 and MCWP 50 for a letter grade in their first six quarters of residence.
+Students are required to complete both MCWP 40 and MCWP 50 for a letter grade in their first six quarters of residence.
 The Entry Level Writing Requirement (ELWR) must be satisfied in order to take MCWP 40, and MCWP 40 is a prerequisite for MCWP 50.
-In cases where more than one quarter of practice is needed to prepare a student for MCWP 50, an IP grade is given in MCWP 40, and the student takes MCWP 41.
-MCWP 41 is then followed by MCWP 50.
 Completion of the sequence allows students to meet the Muir College writing requirement.